jz393/jz393.github.io/writing/a-quiet-second-love.md

 you rebuilt without erasing

 no longer eighteen and naive
-i know love does not last
+i know love does not guarantee
 but with you, the present is frozen
 in cycles of stories and sketches

-we can be Romeo and Juliet
+we can rewrite Romeo and Juliet
-into midlife and beyond
+we can avert the ending
-i will take anything
+anything is possible

 as long as
 i have